csorianot/godmc_wiki/Install-and-setup.md

 Now please visit [this Google Docs spreadsheet](https://docs.google.com/spreadsheets/d/1iOr0ZyLr8OOmhOsHLCxoBEhanJ2K_LZG-X1YrnDFyRc/edit?usp=sharing) and enter your cohort's information.
 Make sure to specify that you have read the code of conduct!

+### Case control studies

+If you have a case-control design, we recommend to _combine_ cases and controls for the methQTL analysis.

 ### Download the scripts

 To download the scripts you will need to run the following git command: